 - Avoiding abuse by the seller: Where the seller is the owner for part of the earn-out period, it could manipulate the earn-out, for example by offering incentives to customers designed to boost short term revenues or by delaying discretionary costs, to boost EBITDA.
-Buyer protections in the documentation might include: - warranties and covenants on ordinary course operation of the business until closing; - specific warranties and covenants around continuing to incur expenditure and no non-ordinary course incentives/discounts to customers; - specific adjustments. - Integration and synergies: The seller's instinct may be to push for the target to remain isolated from the rest of the buyer's group until after the earn-out period, but the deal economics may not work if the buyer cannot realise synergies.
+Buyer protections in the documentation might include: - representations and covenants on ordinary course operation of the business until closing; - specific representations and covenants around continuing to incur expenditure and no non-ordinary course incentives/ discounts to customers; - specific adjustments. - Integration and synergies: The seller's instinct may be to push for the target to remain isolated from the rest of the buyer's group until after the earn-out period, but the deal economics may not work if the buyer cannot realize synergies.
 Consider if integration can go ahead and if the parties can agree adjustments to reverse out the impact on the relevant metric (including to add back cost savings from synergies).
-In practice, extensive postacquisition integration may force a shorter earn-out period.
+In practice, extensive post-acquisition integration may force a shorter earn-out period.
+In some instances it makes sense to structure the earn-out metrics on matters which are measurable regardless of integration, such as software seat licenses or service downloads

-Valuation bridge tools: Vendor loan notes (VLNs) and equity rollovers
+Valuation bridge tools: Vendor financing and equity rollovers

-When there is a market correction or liquidity constraint, VLNs tend to surge in popularity.
+When there is a market correction or liquidity constraint, seller notes tend to surge in popularity.
 The other alternative to consider is to roll the seller over into the buyer's equity structure.
 Both of these are more liquidity solutions than value bridge tools, but can help to unlock deals.